 The 130 hour WESLI Teacher Training Program is designed to train aspiring teachers, or current practitioners, in the fundamentals of English as a Second or Other Language (TESOL) in an environment that encourages collaboration, critical thinking and cultural competency.
 This goal will be achieved by a balance of theory and practice, with particular emphasis on practical, hands-on experience.
 The program will provide candidates with the opportunity to apply and reflect upon theoretical knowledge of language acquisition theory, ESL/EFL methodology, and assessment theory in a real ESL classroom.
 (Note: The curriculum is designed to meet the TESOL International Association ASEG Draft Short-Term Certificate Program Standards (2014).)

-This certificate course program is designed to have 130 contact hours over a five-week session, including: Course Instruction, Observation of experienced WESLI teachers, Practicum Teaching Experience, Peer Observation & Feedback on teaching from experienced observers.
+This certificate course program is designed to have 90, 110, or 130 contact hours over a five-week session, including: Course Instruction, Observation of experienced WESLI teachers, Practicum Teaching Experience, Peer Observation & Feedback on teaching from experienced observers.
 Candidates are also expected to spend additional time outside of the classroom completing required reading, research, reflections, assignments and lesson planning.

-Course Hours Total = 130 hours
+Total Course Hours Available = 130 hours

 |Core Course Hours = 100 hours||Practicum = 30 hours|